 UniSA Masters Credit Registration

-Successful completion of the CLARITY Learning suite together with the completion of a PASS Grade 5000 word Reflective Summary paper will provide you with one course credit within the Master of Education Program at the University of South Australia.
+Successful completion of all Modules and Sessions of the CLARITY Learning suite together with the completion of a PASS Grade 5000 word Reflective Summary paper will provide you with one course credit within the Master of Education Program at the University of South Australia.

 This Masters course will be co-supervised by David Caldwell (UniSA) and Lyn Sharratt (U of Toronto).

 You may register for the Masters credit at any stage during the completion of the CLS.

 If you then decide you would like to continue studying your Masters at UniSA upon enrolment you submit your CLARITY Learning Suite credit certificate.

 This master degree is specifically designed for educators and professionals who are already working in education, training and development roles within the education sector.

 Advanced research skills and leadership skills are highlighted, and you will have the opportunity to interact with others who are studying and researching in similar settings.
 You will also have the opportunity to cover topics including:

 - inclusive education